yanivdll/prodissues/source/posts/the-watch-first-impression.html.markdown

 tags: watch, product-gem
 ---

 I'm sold on it.
 Yeah, it might be a hasty conclusion based on less than 24 hours with it, but the Watch is here to stay.
-Well, probably not the exact one I used, because I passed it over to my wife, trying to get her drinking the quaalude too.
+Well, probably not the exact one I used, because I passed it over to my wife, trying to get her drinking the quaalude as well.

 First off, I should say that I had very low expectations.
 I'm not the kind of guy who's crazy about watches.
 I don't even know why I'm wearing one[^watch].
 I bought the Apple Watch, and did it so early, simply because I knew I'll buy it *eventually*.
 After all, I can't resist Apple's incredible marketing machine.
 Forking the $350 now, I thought, will save me the agonizing deliberations and endless reading of equivocal reviews.
 And I'm happy I did, because I found it to be a beautiful, useful and humble timepiece.